 Corresponding authors can now receive their article by e-mail as a complete PDF.
 This allows the author to print up to 50 copies, free of charge, and disseminate them to colleagues.
 In many cases this facility will be available up to two weeks prior to publication.
 A copy of the journal will be sent by post to all corresponding authors after publication.
 Additional copies of the journal can be purchased at the author’s preferential rate of US$25.00 per copy.

-Authors of accepted manuscripts must transfer copyrights to the IJTDC which holds copyrights to all articles and reviews.
-Authors, may, of course, use the article elsewhere after publication, providing that prior permission is obtained from the ICIE.
+Authors of accepted manuscripts retain their copyright, and grant IJTDC the right to publish, reproduce, display and distribute their articles under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA 4.0) license.
+Authors, may, of course, use the article elsewhere after publication, providing that they cite the original version of the publication in IJTDC.
 Authors are themselves responsible for obtaining permission to reproduce copyrighted material from other sources.